adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 - Community organisations that offer inclusive activities.

 Tools like the NDIS Provider Finder (available on the NDIS portal), recommendations from Support Coordinators or LACs, and community networks can assist in locating appropriate services.
 Some platforms may also offer directories specific to NDIS services.

+For location-specific provider lists, see our guides for [Top NDIS Providers in Sydney](/blog/top-ndis-providers-in-sydney/) and [Top NDIS Providers Melbourne](/blog/top-20-ndis-providers-melbourne-2025/).
+To understand provider costs, refer to our [NDIS Provider Cost Guide](/blog/ndis-provider-cost-guide-2025/).

 ### 4. Role of Support Workers: